 Audi was one of the first automakers to bring data plans and Wi-Fi into cars, and it hasn't stopped innovating.
 Audi's MMI infotainment system's newest crown jewel is the optional Virtual Cockpit, a high-resolution configurable display located where the gauge cluster would normally be.
 It can be arranged to show either a digital version of a traditional cluster layout or a more infotainment-focused display, which can feature real-time Google Maps overlays of the surrounding environs, depending on the driver's preference.

 Safety and Driver-Assistance Features

 The A4 Allroad has only been tested by one of the two U.S. crash-rating agencies, but aside from a headlight rating of Marginal, it aced the Insurance Institute for Highway Safety's tests.
 Its wide array of available driver-assistance technology is also impressive, but only forward-collision warning and automated emergency braking are standard.
 Key safety features include:

-- Standard automated emergency braking and forward-collision warning
+- Standard automated emergency braking with forward-collision warning

 Warranty and Maintenance Coverage

-Almost all of the cars in this class, including the A4 Allroad, have a warranty based around a four-year or 50,000-mile limited or powertrain warranty.
-Audi distinguishes itself by offering a year of complimentary scheduled maintenance, but that plan is outdone by Volvo's three years or 36,000 miles of included maintenance.
+Almost all of the cars in this class, including the A4 Allroad, have a warranty based around a four-year or 50,000-mile limited and powertrain warranty.

 - Limited warranty covers 4 years or 50,000 miles